GameStackTech/GameStackDocs/docs/UserAPIs.md

 ## Creator quick start
 ### Signup
-To start using GameStack for you games you need to make a creator account so you can make applications and leaderboards for those appications.
+To start using GameStack in your games you need to make a creator account so you can make applications and leaderboards for those applications.

 You will need to provide the following information in your call to the **/signup** API.